How do I apply to the Hopkins Sommer Scholars Program?

-There is no separate application process for the Hopkins Sommer Scholarship.
-If you are interested in a Hopkins Sommer Scholarship, you must apply to and be accepted by the Master of Public Health (MPH) program at the Bloomberg School.
+There is no separate application process for the Sommer Scholarship.
+If you are interested in a Sommer Scholarship, you must apply to and be accepted by the Master of Public Health (MPH) program at the Bloomberg School.

 - How have you taken advantage of the leadership development opportunities you have had, and how have they shaped you?